OzoNeTT/exe-to-office/README.md

-# 🎁 Exe To xlsm/docm
+# 🎁 Exe To Office

-Executable file injection to Office documents: `.xlsm`, `.docm`
+Executable file injection to Office documents: `.xlsm`, `.docm`, `.pptm`

 ## 📄 Description

-Simple python script to create xlsm or docm dropper of given executable file.
+Simple python script to createm office dropper of given executable file.
 You can change code or expand it for another Office extensions

 ## 📺 How to use